OnTheSpotlight/TheMorgazineMay2018/_posts/2018-05-28-kaylas-first-day-of-school.md

 Kayla didn’t go to Head Start or preschool like her younger brothers, so Kindergarten was truly her first taste of school.
 We dropped her off outside of her classroom, gave her hugs, and then said good-bye . . . and from that point forward, she was the author of her own story.
 She continues to be as she forges onward beyond high school and tackles bigger life goals such as college and career.

 Thirteen years ago, we walked Kayla into school and watched her become a Kindergartner.
-Last week, she walked between a gauntlet of students towards a new beginning, stronger, taller, and prepared for anything that comes next.
+Last week, she walked between a gauntlet of students towards a new beginning, stronger, taller, and ready for a new chapter in her life.

 [aesop_gallery id="652"]